abmaxi/metacraftersAssignment/ethProofBeginner/READme.md

 ## About MAXILAKH.SOL
  you can mint and burn token
- you cant burn more than you have
+ but you cant burn more than you have

 # To Begin